No payments for 60 days!

 Offer excludes refinancing of existing First National Bank Texas, First Convenience Bank, and Fort Hood National Bank loans.

-All loans subject to credit approval.
-Annual Percentage Rate (APR) and payment terms will be determined when you apply and will be based on your credit information.
-An example for a 1 year old used car in the amount loan of $25,000 with $0 down payment and a 5 year term based on a simple interest rate of 3.44% would have 60 monthly payments of $455.83 and an APR of 3.48%.
-Payment example includes a .25% discount for automatic payments and a .25% discount for direct deposit with the first payment scheduled 60 days after the start date of the loan and does not include amounts for any applicable title fees and insurance premiums.
+All loans and collateral subject to approval.
+Annual Percentage Rate (APR) and payment terms will be determined when you apply and will be based on your credit and collateral information.
+An example for a 1 year old used car and a loan amount of $25,000 with $0 down payment and a 5 year term based on a simple interest rate of 3.84% would have 59 monthly payments of $460.49 and a final payment of $460.28 with an APR of 3.88%.
+Payment example includes a .15% discount for automatic payments and a .15% discount for direct deposit with the first payment scheduled 60 days after the start date of the loan and does not include amounts for any applicable title fees and insurance premiums.